 As per Kinsta’s recommendation, I started using Cloudflare’s firewall service and this finally reduced my visits to a more accurate count by preventing a huge number of spam visits.
 At least they had a recommendation in place while the folks at WP Engine insisted I pay for a higher tier of hosting.

 In summary, you should use Cloudflare’s firewall service if you are going to use a managed WP host that charges per visit like WP Engine or Kinsta.
-Right now I’m using Kinsta’s hosting due to their performance, quick support, and excellent user dashboard.
+Right now I’m using Kinsta’s (my review) hosting due to their performance, quick support, and excellent user dashboard.
 I recommend them to any other WP users that are interested in a premium host.

 This post was originally published on November 1, 2016, and has been updated with new insights.